Keilor

 The level of residential development activity in Keilor is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Keilor has experienced around 3 dwellings receiving development approval annually over the past 5 financial years, totalling an estimated 17 homes.
-So far in FY26, 0 approvals have been recorded.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Keilor has experienced around 3 dwellings receiving development approval annually over the past 5 financial years, totalling an estimated 17 homes.
+As of FY-26, 0 approvals have been recorded to date.
 The population decline in recent years suggests new supply has likely kept up with demand, offering good choice to buyers.
-New dwellings are developed at an average expected construction cost value of $778,000, indicating a focus on the premium segment with upmarket properties.
+New dwellings are developed at an average expected construction cost value of $778,000, indicating a developer focus on the premium segment with upmarket properties.

 This financial year has seen $14.8 million in commercial development approvals, demonstrating moderate levels of commercial development.
-New building activity shows 50% detached dwellings and 50% attached dwellings, skewing towards compact living which offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
-This represents a significant change from the current housing mix (currently 87% houses), reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+New building activity shows 50.0% detached dwellings and 50.0% attached dwellings, reflecting a skew toward compact living that offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+This marks a considerable change from the current housing mix, which is currently 87.0% houses, likely due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
 The estimated count of 2977 people in the area per dwelling approval reflects its quiet, low activity development environment.

-Looking ahead, Keilor is expected to grow by 742 residents through to 2041, according to the latest AreaSearch quarterly estimate.
+According to the latest AreaSearch quarterly estimate, Keilor is expected to grow by 736 residents through to 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development